-Building Permits Online - to check the status of your building permit online quickly and easily.
+Building Permits Online - After application is made you can to check the status of your building permit online quickly and easily.
 You can also track plan review steps, schedule or cancel an inspection and pay fees.
-To do so, you only need the Permit Application Number (Example: 16-00001234) or the street address of the project.
+To do so, you only need the Permit Application Number (Example: 17-00001234) or the street address of the project.

 Practical Guide to Permitting - a helpful guide to building permitting in Dunedin including how to apply, what to bring, and a whole lot more.

 Residential Building Permits - A Homeowner's Guide - a brochure that explains when and why permits are required and helpful tips for choosing a contractor.

 Tree Removal Permits: Many trees in the City of Dunedin cannot be removed without first obtaining a Tree Removal Permit.
 You can make application for a Tree Removal Permit in our offices for $25.00.
 This application will be forwarded to our Parks Division to be reviewed by the City Arborist, and you will receive notification of approval/denial.
 The following species of trees may be removed from private property without a permit.

 • Australian pine (Casuarina spp.)

 • Chinese tallow (Sapium sebiferum)

 • Citrus (Citrus spp.)

 • Fig trees (Ficus spp.)

 • Norfolk Island pine (Araucaria hetrophylla)